MLBazaar/piex/README.md

 ### The Best Template

-Just like the best pipeline, the best tempalte for a given dataset can be obtained using the `get_best_template` method.
+Just like the best pipeline, the best template for a given dataset can be obtained using the `get_best_template` method.

 This returns just the name of the template that was used to build the best pipeline.